f3-factory/F3com-data/base/main.md

 This function is used while booting the framework to auto-detect the possible user language, by looking at the HTTP request headers, specifically the Accept-Language header sent by the browser.

-Use the [LANGUAGE](quick-reference#language "Definition and usage of the LANGUAGE system variable") system variable to get and set languages, since it also handles dependencies like setting the locales using [php setlocale(LC_ALL,...)](http://php.net/manual/en/function.setlocale.php) and changing dictionary files.
+**Use the [LANGUAGE](quick-reference#language "Definition and usage of the LANGUAGE system variable") system variable to get and set languages**, since it also handles dependencies like setting the locales using [php setlocale(LC_ALL,...)](http://php.net/manual/en/function.setlocale.php) and changing dictionary files.
 The  [FALLBACK](quick-reference#fallback "Definition and usage of the FALLBACK system variable") system variable defines a default language, that will be used, if none of the detected languages are available as a dictionary file.

 Example: